ldilab/ldilab.github.io/README.md

 Don't forget to add the photo under `_assets/images/people/`.

+To add alumnis, please head to `_data/alumni.yml` and follow the same format as for the publications.

 ## Website Info

 The CSS isn't relying on any framework, it's all custom made.